Hammond, Indiana: History

 The Pullman Standard Car Company built M4 Sherman tanks in Hammond during World War II.

 Architect Victor Gruen designed the Woodmar Mall in the Woodmar neighborhood.
 The mall opened in 1954 and was anchored by a Carson Pirie Scott and Co. store.

-According to the 1960 United States Census Hammond's population reached a record high of 111,698 residents.
+According to the 1960 United States census Hammond's population reached a record high of 111,698 residents.
 Hammond, like other industrial cities in the Rust Belt, went into decline during the 1970s and 1980s, with the city's population plunging to 94,000 in 1980, and 83,000 in 2000.
 However, Hammond's economy was more diversified than neighboring Gary, Indiana, East Chicago, Indiana, and the south side of Chicago, which all relied on heavy industry (primarily steel production).
-Hammond's economy, on the other hand, depended on light manufacturing, transportation & warehousing, retail, banking & insurance, healthcare, hospitality & food service, and construction.
+Hammond's economy, though, depended on light manufacturing, transportation and warehousing, retail, banking and insurance, healthcare, hospitality and food service, and construction.
 In 1981, a toxic flood in Gary led Hammond to erect a barrier on 165th Street, one of several roads connecting the two cities, which led to lasting tensions with Gary.

 Prominent manufacturing companies in Hammond include Unilever's soap factory, Atlas Tube, Cargill food processing, Munster Steel, Lear Seating Corporation, Jupiter Aluminum, Tri-State Automation, and Dover Chemical.
-Warehousing and storage is also prominent, with ExxonMobil and Marathon Petroleum having large oil storage facilities, and FedEx has a distribution center.
+Warehousing and storage is also prominent, with ExxonMobil and Marathon Petroleum having large oil-storage facilities, and FedEx has a distribution center.
 Large railroad marshalling yards are also present in the city, with the Indiana Harbor Belt Railroad's headquarters in the city.
 The State Line Generating Plant operated on the Indiana-Illinois state line from 1929 to 2012, and was demolished in 2014.

 The Empress Casino opened in Hammond in June 1996 and was replaced with the Horseshoe Hammond casino in 2001.

 In February 2006, the decision was made to demolish Woodmar Mall except for the Carson's store.
 The Hammond Redevelopment Commission announced plans in June 2016 for a $12 million sports complex to be built on the site of the former mall.
 The Carson's store closed in 2018, and was demolished in 2019, as part of its parent company's liquidation.